Flynn Hill

-Flynn Hill is a prick summit in Wayne County in the U.S. state of Missouri.
+Flynn Hill is a summit in Wayne County in the U.S. state of Missouri.
 It has a peak elevation of 584 ft.
 The peak is juat west of Missouri Route B about three miles southeast of Greenville.
 Wappapello Lake on the St. Francis River lies about one-half mile to the southwest.

 Flynn Hill has the name of the local Flynn family.